 The desire to run.

 I ran a grand total of ten minutes that day and felt no need to run again for another month afterward.
-And now I think I’ve found a good balance, running only when I want to do so, which usually translates to once or twice a week for about an hour.
+And now I think I’ve found a good balance, running only when I want to do so, which usually translates to a few times a week, for about an hour each time.
 There aren’t plans to increase this amount, nor is there any guilt whatsoever if the desire goes away (as it sometimes does) and I don’t run at all for weeks at a time.

 Thus, I’ve rediscovered my love of running.